Coronavirus: Kenyan marathon runners struggle to maintain competitive edge | DW | 01.05.2020

 He told DW that he would stick to his training program as closely as possible despite the restrictions.
 But at the same time he noted that individual training just wasn't as effective as training in a group.

 "You need people there to push you.
 You need them to make you more competent," he said.
 "When you're training alone you may feel like you're running fine, but you're actually not getting something out of running alone.
-In a group you're able to assist each other in all decisions, in setting the pace, the speed sessions and the morale sessions."
+In a group you're able to assist each other in all decisions, the speed walking sessions and the morale sessions."

 Marathon is a process